MintMCP

 • Airia: Public materials reference enterprise architecture on Enterprise tier

-MintMCP provides enterprise SLAs with automatic failover, redundancy, and self-hosted deployment options.
+MintMCP provides enterprise SLAs with automatic failover, redundancy, and VPC/self-hosted deployment options on request.

 Why MintMCP Delivers the Fastest Path to Production

 One-click deployment eliminates weeks of infrastructure setup, transforming STDIO-based MCP servers into hosted, OAuth-protected endpoints in minutes.
-This speed advantage compounds across organizations deploying dozens of MCP servers, turning months-long implementation timelines into single-afternoon deployments.
-The Virtual MCP Architecture implements the principle of least privilege at the gateway level, enabling role-based tool access without modifying underlying servers.
+This speed advantage compounds across organizations deploying dozens of MCP servers, turning longer implementation timelines into faster deployments.
+Virtual MCP Bundles implement the principle of least privilege at the gateway level, enabling role-based tool access without modifying underlying servers.
 Sales teams access CRM tools without HR system visibility.
 Finance teams run reports without production write access.
 Support teams query customer data without payment information access.

-The dedicated LLM Proxy product addresses coding agent governance, providing complete visibility into Cursor and Claude Code behavior.
-Track every tool call, bash command, and file operation.
-Block dangerous commands in real-time.
-Prevent access to .env files, SSH keys, and credentials.
+The Gateway + Agent Monitor approach addresses both MCP traffic and coding agent governance, providing visibility into Cursor and Claude Code behavior.
+Track tool calls, bash commands, and file operations.
+Block dangerous commands in real time.
+Help prevent access to .env files, SSH keys, and credentials.
 Without this monitoring layer, organizations cannot see what coding agents access or control their actions.

 MintMCP transforms local MCP servers into production-ready services with monitoring, logging, and compliance built in.
 For organizations ready to move from pilot to production, book a demo to see how MintMCP delivers enterprise MCP infrastructure in minutes.